| Melting glaciers, shrinking polar ice and

 the 'What's

+New' link."
 Is it possible that the citizens of Yakutat Bay feel threatened by the effects

 of global "warming"?
 Of course not!
 They are